NobidoNs/CustomAI/README.md

 or
 text: info/examples

-you can make jarvis swear when saying assigned words:
+You can make jarvis swear when saying assigned words:
    1. open devolp_config.json
    2. add words in "badWords"
 example: "badWords": ["ну"],

+To load in jarvis lot context

 ## 🛠️ How It Works